ashwathnanda/Pronto/README.md

 # Pronto
-A Flask Web Application which fetches JAVA Project (.jar) file based on the requirement provided by the User.
-All the files are uploaded on AWS S3 bucket.
+*Pronto* is a Flask Web Application which fetches JAVA Project (.jar) file based on the requirement provided by the User.
+All the files are uploaded on an AWS S3 bucket.
+Most of the project templates which are used regularly by Developers are included in the repository.

 This is a Proof of concept(or Minimum viable concept) and is not intended to be used on a commercial scale.